 You’ll find the same kinds of sales play out at TJMaxx, Nordstrom Rack (kids only), and Marshalls.

 20. Platform Classic Clogs are the most expensive type of Crocs — and sales aren’t ever very good.

 Platform Classic Clogs have a thicker sole and more of a heel than regular clogs, and they retail for $54.99.

 The best discount on them we found was $47.99 at both Amazon and Zappos (which Amazon owns) — 12.7% off retail — but prices go up (and discounts go down) from there.

 21. Not ready to commit?
 Amazon lets you test drive Crocs for free.

 Prime Try Before You Buy (formerly known as Amazon Wardrobe) lets you try up to 8 different items for 7 days for free.
-I was able to try a pair of Crocs Classic Clogs, UGG Ansley slippers, Columbia fleece sweater and Columbia boots, Koolaburra Tynley boots, and Sperry slip-ons.
+I was able to try a pair of Crocs Classic Clogs, UGG Ansley slippers, a Columbia fleece sweater and Columbia boots, Koolaburra Tynley boots, and Sperry slip-on.
 Not all brands and models are available, but for those that are, here’s what you do:

 - Visit the product page on Amazon